nRFMesh/nRF52_Mesh/README.md

 * text serial line protocol
 * Multiple Network endpoints
   * No single point of failure
-* Server, Dongles, Sensors : SW Open Source
+* Server, Dongles, Sensors
+  * Full Stack Open Source (no softdevices required)
-* Server, Dongles, Sensors : HW On the shelves
+  * HW On the shelves
   * optional DIY HW
+* Alive trace routing
+  * a heartbeat message that gives info about the age and RF tx/rx hops through the route

+see below the [Drivers & Custom Mesh protocol](#Drivers-&-Custom-Mesh-protocol) section for the RF Protocol details

 # Description
 * 2 Mbps (e.g. Zgibee is at 250 Kbps to have a higher range), lowering the bitrate does not improve the range enough to get rid of repeaters, and once you need repeaters these are continuous listeners and require permanent power anyway, so the strategy is to have a repeater for every slot of the house and those repeaters can have power amplifiers and the range problem is solved keeping the high bitrate feature.